mutedtommy/keep-metrics/README.md

 infura=<infura account id>
 operator=<operator address>
 ```
+You can run the node application directly by using

+`node app.js`

-Once the app the running the stats would be available at localhost:8080/metrics. this end point can be used with prometheus to aggregate the metrics and chart on Grafana.
+Once the app the running the stats would be available at localhost:<port number>/metrics. this end point can be used with prometheus to aggregate the metrics and chart on Grafana.

 ## Docker Build
 You can build a docker image from the source code.
 Following is a sample command.